dapphub/ds-chief/README.md

 In the case of `ds-chief`, `n` is 1.

-In addition, `ds-chief` weights votes according to the quantity of a voting token they've chosen to lock up in the `DSChief` or `DSChiefApprovals` contract.
+In addition, `ds-chief` weights votes according to the quantity of a voting token they've chosen to lock up in the `VoteQuorum` or `VoteQuorumApprovals` contract.

 It's important to note that the voting token used in a `ds-chief` deployment must be specified at the time of deployment and cannot be changed afterward.